-Above: a MHz RX, left, and a 2.4GHz one, right.
+Above: a MHz Rx, left, and a 2.4GHz one, right.

 Above: servos come in various sizes, weights and strengths.

 In North America, for example, rc aircraft have a designated set number of channels that fall in to the 72MHz frequency band, ranging from 72.010MHz to 72.990MHz.
 There are 50 different channels in all, spread at 20kHz intervals.

 2.4GHz rc systems don't require crystals due to the different technology used.

-Nickel Cadmium (NiCD or nicad) rechargeable cells were traditionally used in radio control gear but Nickel Metal Hydride (NiMH) cells with a much higher capacity and better performance have all but made nicads extinct within the hobby.
+Nickel Cadmium (NiCD or nicad) rechargeable cells were traditionally used in radio control gear but Nickel Metal Hydride (NiMH) cells with much higher capacities and better performance have all but made nicads extinct within the hobby.

 Your budget is going to determine much of the answer, but there are other important things to consider too.
 Here are a few pointers to bear in mind...

 - Reputation - by this I mean reputation and reliability of the brand.
 Steer clear of the Far Eastern radios going cheap on eBay that nobody has ever heard of, and go with a mainstream brand - there are plenty to choose from these days.
-Top brands include Spektrum, Futaba, JR, HiTech, Graupner, Multiplex to name a few.
+Top brands include Spektrum, Futaba, JR, HiTech, Graupner, Multiplex, FRSky to name a few.

-- Which mode - this is more than likely going to be determined for you, but if in doubt opt for Mode 2 because it's by far the most widely used.
+- Which Tx mode - this is more than likely going to be determined for you, but if in doubt opt for Mode 2 because it's by far the most widely used.

-Well hopefully this page has given you an insight in to how your radio control gear does what it does.
+Well hopefully this article has given you an insight in to how your radio control gear does what it does.
 As I said at the start of the page, take the time to understand your rc system and you'll get a much more rewarding experience - don't just 'waggle the sticks' without knowing what's going on behind the scenes!

-More detail in my e-book.
+More Detail in my E-book